factly/ruspie/README.md

 ## Ruspie + Studio

-### Introduction

-Ruspie + Studio is a version of the Ruspie ecosystem that combines the core Ruspie query engine with the Ruspie Studio web interface.
-This version offers a environment for managing datasets, querying data without any authentication and very lightweight compared to the previos version.
+Ruspie + Studio is a configuration of the Ruspie that combines the core Ruspie query engine with the Ruspie Studio web interface.
+This version offers a environment for managing datasets, querying data without any authentication and very lightweight compared to the previos configuration.

-### Key Components

-- **Ruspie**

-- **Ruspie Studio**

 ### Setup and Configuration